 Flight is going to be the natural response for a Sagittarius moon who is feeling threatened or attacked.
 This might come off as dismissiveness or curtness and they might even trick themselves into believing that they don’t care (pro-tip: “It’s fine” basically means the opposite).
 This sign is known for its connection to philosophy, so be prepared to discuss every angle once they’re ready to deal with an issue.

 The moon is in its detriment in Capricorn, meaning that it can be difficult for those with this placement to embody the moon’s natural intuitive and nurturing qualities.
-Capricorn is a fixed earth sign that excels at getting things done and sometimes emotions can seem like a needless task that someone else put on their to-do list.
+Capricorn is a cardinal earth sign that excels at getting things done and sometimes emotions can feel like a needless task that someone else put on their to-do list.
 Their go-to defense mechanisms are avoidance and denial, with a splash of overworking to help them bypass what’s bothering them.

-Aquarius is an air sign that is deeply motivated by connection and discourse.
+Aquarius is an air sign that is deeply motivated by authentic connection and discourse.
 They get a reputation for being a bit of a know-it-all and their fixed modality means they can be stubborn about their ideas.
 What you consider an intense argument might be a healthy debate in the eyes of an Aquarius moon.
 This is an incredibly innovative placement, so they might throw themselves into a creative project if they’re not ready to deal with whatever is triggering them.